IP Phone System -vs- Hosted System (Cloud System)

 Let’s compare costs.

-Initial outlays can be identical for IP phones (i.e. Snom branded IP handsets could be used either for IP Phone Systems or for a hosted solution), but other equipment such as the VoIP phone system main equipment and gateways can be specific for the service.
+Initial outlays are generally more for onsite PBX solutions.
+IP phones (i.e. Yealink branded IP handsets could be used either for IP Phone Systems or for a hosted solution) are required for both, but other equipment such as the VoIP phone system main equipment and gateways can be specific for the service.